paul-hammant/tbd/content/game-changers/index.md

 * all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ
 * a speculative merge back to the master/trunk/mainline and #1 **again** on that resulting merge

-The speculative merge is discarded after #2 - it is only the "is this buildable and mergeable or not" notification that is desired.
+The speculative merge was only to working copy, and was discarded every time after #2 - the actual merge result is never pushed to origin/master in Git terms.
+It is only the "is this buildable and mergeable or not" notification that was desired from the exercise.

-Although they intended this eature of Snap-CI for short-lived feature branches, it is clear now that teams should do this CI setup
-**regardless of branching model**.
+Although they intended this feature of Snap-CI for short-lived feature branches, it is clear now that teams should do this CI setup **regardless of branching model**.
 Yes, even the long-lived branching models also benefit from this, though they'll be challenged to stay 'green' the whole time, and remain eminently and automatically mergeable back to the mainline/master.

-Badrinath 'Badri' Janakiraman wrote a blog entry{{< ext url="https://blog.snap-ci.com/blog/2013/11/07/automatic-branch-tracking-and-integration/" >}} when the feature was rolled out - very much worth a read.
+Badrinath 'Badri' Janakiraman wrote a blog entry{{< ext url="https://blog.snap-ci.com/blog/2013/11/07/automatic-branch-tracking-and-integration/" >}} when the feature was rolled out.
+The blog entry is very much worth a read, especially as Badri was product owner for Snap-CI at the time.

+Circle-CI offers the same feature now, and it is a question of time before all CI technologies do.
+What is a reality in 2017 is that the high bar is every commit, **every branch**, with that speculative merge, and elastically scaled so that the notification is within seconds of pushing the commit to the shared VCS.
+Back in 2001 (CruiseControl) we were batching commits, we would wait a little while to allow checkins to finish, and we'd have to pick apart who actually broke the build ourselves.

+Surely non Trunk Based Development teams would turn on CI for every branch and soon after plan their migration to Trunk Based Development.

 ## Google sharing their Trunk usage - 2016